It is a pleasure to eat the fruit of one’s toil, if it be nothing more than a head of lettuce or an ear of corn.

 Charles Dudley Warner

 I am joining in with Dee Nash for her new virtual garden club called, Dear Friend and Gardener.
-You garden-badge1-1-of-1can see the badge here and on my sidebar.
+You can see the badge here and on my sidebar.
 As Dee says about this new club:

 Carol Michel, Mary Ann Newcomer and I are starting a virtual garden club for everyone growing their own food, flowers or herbs this summer.
 It’s a fun club.
 There are no rules except if you grab the badge, please link it back to this page.
 Here, I will list everyone joining us for our summer adventure of growing our food, flowers and herbs.
 You are welcome to post once a month if you want.
 We’d love to see what you’re growing.